techmyth/techmyth.github.io/content/posts/ntap-nae-ontap.en.md

 ![Text](/img/NVE-vs-NAE.webp#center)

 To eliminate this disadvantage the NetApp gurus came up with the idea of applying the encryption feature at the aggregate level by allowing volumes residing within the same aggregate to share the encryption key.
-This technology is known as **“NetApp Aggregate Encryption” (NAE)**.
+This technology is known as `NetApp Aggregate Encryption` (NAE)`.
 This allows customers the option to take advantage of storage efficiency technologies in conjunction with the encryption process.

 Now it’s time to talk about how we can create an encrypted aggregate in Ontap but first of all… What is an aggregate within Ontap?